Kobra-S1/vanilla-klipper-swu/tunneled-klipper.md

 ### RPi4 setup

-- Install Klipper on the RPi4 as usual.
+- Install Klipper on the RPi4 as usual, by using this forked Klipperbranch: https://github.com/Kobra-S1/klipper-kobra-s1/tree/Kobra-S1-Dev
 - Create your Klipper `printer.cfg` on the RPi4:
   - Start from your existing config; comment out unsupported keys.
   - Change `/dev/ttyS3` and `/dev/ttyS5` to the serial-gadget devices (likely `/dev/ttyGS0` and `/dev/ttyGS1`).